 Pneumonia is an infection of the lungs.
-It affects the small airways and air sacs of the lungs.
+It affects the small airways and air sacs.

 Pneumonia can be described by where and how your child was infected.
 Types include: